exasol/public-knowledgebase/README.md

 1. Save the file in the appropriate category folder.
 1. Write the article using styles listed in the Exasol Styles section of this readme and instructions in the template.
 1. Each category folder contains a subfolder called __images__.
 If you have images, place them in your chosen category's __images__ folder.
 Make sure the size of each image does not exceed 1 MB.
+1. We recommend you use a *Markdown linter* locally, to make sure required formatting rules are applied.
+The pull request you will create will be subject to a linter check online.
 1. Once you are happy with the article, use your tool to commit and push the changes.
 1. In GitHub, click __Pull request__, __New pull request__, and then click __Create pull request__.